antdwolf/AHK-v2.-Cursor-Language-Indicator-black-white-Fast-language-change-CapsLock-/README.md

 Changes cursor only via CapsLock (e.g. <kbd>Win</kbd> + <kbd>Space</kbd> will change language, but will not change cursor).

 - Works correctly for the pair: English + your_language
-- Doesn't work with the Windows function ìLet me use a different input method for each app windowî
+- Doesn't work with the Windows function ‚ÄúLet me use a different input method for each app window‚Äù
 - Uses python script for language detection (failed* to implement this in AHK).
 Actually requires pre-installed [Python](https://www.python.org/downloads/)

 #### * - means problem on AHK operation side